qutip/qutip/doc/installation.rst

 Windows and Python 2.7
 ----------------------

+.. important:: Running QuTiP under Python 2.7 on Windows is not recommended or supported.
+However, it is currently possible.

 .. important:: There are no working conda-forge packages for Python 2.7 on Windows.
-You will have to install via pip on from source in Python 2.7 on Windows.
+You will have to install via pip or from source in Python 2.7 on Windows.

 .. important:: The MS Visual C for Python 2.7 compiler will not work with QuTiP.
 You will have to use the g++ compiler in mingw32

-First create Python 2.7 conda environment - see building-conda-environment_, including adding-conda-forge_
+If you need to create a Python 2.7 conda environment see building-conda-environment_, including adding-conda-forge_

 Then run: